leoleovich/grafsy/README.md

 # Description

 This is a very light proxy for graphite metrics with additional features:
-- Taking metrics from network (see configuration) or from file directly
+- Taking metrics from network (see [configuration](https://github.com/leoleovich/grafsy#configuration)) or from file directly
-- Buffering metrics if graphite itself is down
+- Buffering metrics if Graphite itself is down
-- Function of summing metrics with special prefix (see configuration)
+- Function of summing metrics with a special prefix (see [configuration](https://github.com/leoleovich/grafsy#configuration))
 - Filtering 'bad' metrics, which are not passing check against regexp
-- Periodical sending to graphite server to avoid traffic pikes
+- Periodical sending to Graphite server to avoid traffic pikes

 # Configuration

-There is a config file which must be located under /etc/grafsy/grafsy.toml Most of the time you need to use default (recommended) configuration of grafsy, but you can always modify params:
+There is a config file which must be located under */etc/grafsy/grafsy.toml* Most of the time you need to use default (recommended) configuration of grafsy, but you can always modify params:
 - clientSendInterval - the interval, after which client will send data to graphite.
 In seconds
-- maxMetrics - Maximum amount of metrics, which will be processed in one ClientSendTimeout.
-In case of problems with connection/amount of metrics, this configuration will take up to maxMetrics\*clientSendInterval\*50 = 5MB of data on disk.
-Also these 2 params are exactly allocating memory
+- maxMetrics - Maximum amount of metrics, which will be processed in one ClientSendTimeout
+    In case of problems with connection/amount of metrics, this configuration will take up to maxMetrics\*clientSendInterval\*50(AVG size of metric) = 5MB of data on disk.
+    Also these 2 params are exactly allocating memory.
 - graphiteAddr - Real Graphite server to which client will send all data
 - localBind - Local address:port for local daemon
 - log - Main log file